IBAC Join Our Team Payments About Us Home

 Test your sump pump

-The job of the sump pump is to keep the area under your home dry.
-As water flows into the sump pit, the sump pump quickly pumps the water out of the pit and diverts it elsewhere.
 If your sump pump fails, there is nothing to prevent water from building up under your home.
 This buildup can lead to flooding or foundation damage.
-Call an expert to test your sump pump and make sure it is ready to be inundated with snowmelt water.
+Call an expert for sump pump maintenance and make sure it is ready to be inundated with snowmelt water.

 Attend to your roof and gutters